-Shireen L. Dodson was appointed to the Ombudsman position at the time of the office’s inception in 2010, and has served as the office’s head since.
-Ms. Dodson has over 30 years experience working with nonprofits, corporate America, government, and is a trained mediator and executive coach.
-She earned her bachelor of science degree from Morgan State University, Baltimore, Maryland and her Juris Doctorate from Seton Hall Law School, Newark, New Jersey.
+Shireen L. Dodson is currently the Ombudsman for the Department of State.
+Ms. Dodson has over 30 years of experience working with non-profits, corporate America, government, and is a trained mediator and executive coach.
+She earned her Bachelor of Science Degree from Morgan State University, Baltimore, Maryland and her Juris Doctorate from Seton Hall Law School, Newark, New Jersey.
 In July 2008, Ms. Dodson became a Cornell Certified Diversity Professional (CCDP) from Cornell University’s School of Industrial and Labor Relations.

 M. Katherine Manderson (Katie):

 Prior to returning to DOS, Katie Manderson worked at the U.S. Agency for International Development (USAID) managing the informal EEO program, the alternative dispute resolution (ADR) program, and the harassment portfolio for the Office of Civil Rights and Diversity (OCRD).
 Previously, she held a similar position within DOS in the Office of Civil Rights.
 Katie is currently an Associate Ombudsman at the Department of State (DOS) where she mediates, facilitates group conflict, and works to assist employees solve their conflicts through the Workplace Conflict Resolution and Prevention Center (wCPRc) within the Office of the Ombudsman.
 She has over thirteen years of experience as a mediator and is a trained facilitator and conflict coach.
 She received her M.A in Conflict Resolution from the University of Denver with a certificate in Alternative Dispute Resolution.
 In her free time she is an avid scuba diver, photographer, and chef.